rickertm322/PHYS265-spring25/code_project.md

 2. why/how did you select this package?
 3. how old is the package? does it have a geneology, i.e. what related codes came before or after. are there other codes that solve the same problem?
 4. is it still maintained, and by the original author(s)?
+Are there instructions how to contribute to this project.
 5. evaluate how easy it was to install and use.
 What commands did you use to install?
 6. does it install via the "standard" pip/conda, or is it more complex?
 7. is the source code available?
 For example, "pip install galpy" may get it to you, but where can you inspect the code?